• Home

 The Dandelion life cycle

-Dandelions start growing dandelions from dandelion seeds in the dandelion flower after dandelion pollination.
-The dandelion flowers grow dandelions that travel by wind or passing animals to a new location where they can grow into dandelions.
-In dandelion seeds dandelions are dandelions dandelion roots grow new dandelions.
+Dandelions start growing from seeds in the flower after pollination.
+The flowers grow dandelions that travel by wind or passing animals to a new location where they can grow into dandelions.
+Dandelion roots grow new plants.

 Get our Dandelion life cycle workbook!